Neurophysiological Disorder?

 Picture a long completely loaded freight train.
 It’s impressive that engines have been developed to pull that kind of a load; even up a significant incline.
 It isn’t dissimilar to how we drag our past into the current day and can still function.

-I feel the writing exercises allow me to disconnect from the past—immediately.
+The writing exercises allow me to disconnect from the past—immediately.
 It creates an awareness of what is contained in the “train cars of my life”.
 The space created between the thoughts now on a piece of paper and me is the separation process.
 It’s as if I simply unhooked the first car from the engine.

 Who Says I Have to Pull this Load?